carlalbc/BIO634_2018/Day2_RNAseq.md

 ) to where it says *Locating BAM files and the sample table* and start from there.

-# Diferential analysis: Comparison between DESEq and edgeR
+# III.
+Diferential analysis: Comparison between DESEq and edgeR

 ## Step 1: Install the libraries (if you haven't)